 What Does Rent-To-Own Mean?What Does Rent-To-Own Mean?

 Each building that runs this program will have its own unique approach, with no two ever being the same.
 Basically, it works by allowing a portion of a tenant’s monthly rent to go towards the unit’s purchase price.
 Depending on the terms of the agreement, the tenant will then have either the option or obligation to purchase the unit at the end of their lease.
-How long the rental period lasts will also depend on the terms of the contract, but the average is about 1-3 years.
+The rental period will also depend on the contract terms, but the average is about 1-3 years.

 Rent-to-own programs come in two types, lease option and lease-purchase contracts.